 In traditional porridge dishes, grain is ground in order to divide grains into large pieces.

 – 1 clove garlic

 – Cook the buckwheat grain, previously roasted,in water (2 cups water for each cup of buckwheat) for 20 minutes.

 – Saute the onions and garlic aside, add salt and pitted olives and cut into pieces.

 – Add the cooked and drained beans, mix well and cook for 5-10 minutes.

 A delicious recipe for the soft texture and flavor of the grain, which blends perfectly with the garlic, onion and black olives.
 It is also gluten free, suitable for people with celiac disease.

-More recipes and information about buckwheat in the listing above.
+More recipes and information about buckwheat.